 - Remove the lid.
 Break the lasagna noodles into bite-size pieces over the crockpot and stir them in with the other ingredients.

-- If you want to add even more flavour to the soup, cook the onion, garlic and peppers along with the beef before adding it all to the crockpot (or cook it right in the slow cooker if it has a saute function).
+- If you want to even more flavor, cook the onion, garlic and peppers along with the beef before adding it all to the crockpot (or cook it right in the slow cooker if it has a saute function).
 This helps to caramelize the vegetables and bring out more natural sweetness.

 - I prefer to add the mozzarella and ricotta cheese separately to each bowl right before serving, so that everyone can top their soup with the desired amount of cheese or skip it altogether.
 You can add the cheese right to the pot, but it may stick to the bottom of the pot, so clean up may be a little more tricky.

-If you want to make this soup in advance, here’s what I recommend:
+If you want to make this easy slow cooker lasagna soup recipe in advance, here’s what I recommend:

 - Follow the recipe instructions for making the soup, but do NOT add the broken noodles.
 Cool the soup to room temperature and store in the fridge for up to 2 to 3 days.